theleagueof/fontship/README.md

 You may substitute *latest*, which will always be the most recently released tagged version, with *master* to use the freshest unreleased build, with a tag name to explicitly use a specific version, or with *HEAD* to use an image build locally.

-To build a docker image locally, you'll want to clone this repository and run `./bootstrap.sh` or download and extract a tarball, then run:
+To build a docker image locally, you’ll want to clone this repository and run `./bootstrap.sh` or download and extract a tarball, then run:

     $ ./configure
     $ make docker